On Risk and Time Pressure: When to Think and When to Do: Analysis

 The basic intuition for the optimal policy follows from combining the two benchmarks in the previous section: The agent may do when her belief about the doing arm is high, and the deadline is far as in \Cref{prop:Tinf}.
 Moreover, the agent will do\textemdash independent of her belief about the doing arm\textemdash when the deadline is close as in \Cref{prop:czero}.

-We now construct a solution algorithm that, under the following assumption, delivers the unique solution to the agent's problem. \begin{assumption} ~ \\ (i) $V(\infty)\leq B+\frac{c}{\mu}$.\\ (ii) If $\mu>\lambda$, then $\frac{\mu V''(\tau)}{(\mu-\lambda)U''(\tau)}-\hat{q}(\tau)$ is monotonic. \end{assumption} \Cref{ass:qincre} is only a sufficient condition to ensure that a unique strategy satisfies the necessary conditions.
+We now construct a solution algorithm that, under the following assumption, delivers the unique solution to the agent's problem.
+Let

+\begin{assumption} ~ \\ (i) $V(\infty)\leq B+\frac{c}{\mu}$.\\ (ii) If $\mu>\lambda$, then $\frac{\mu V''(\tau)}{(\mu-\lambda)U''(\tau)}-\hat{q}(\tau)$ is monotonic. \end{assumption} \Cref{ass:qincre} is only a sufficient condition to ensure that a unique strategy satisfies the necessary conditions.
 It is a technical and by no means a necessary condition.\footnote{The crucial aspects for uniqueness are (i) that the belief at the beginning of the Hail Mary period is monotonic in the length of that period and (ii) that the maximum length of the thinking period is monotonic in the length of the Hail Mary period that follows.
 Both aspects must be true `in the relevant regions.'
 Our assumptions on primitives ensure that they are universally true.
 Moreover, uniqueness only facilitates the computation.
-If it fails, then our algorithm can be straightforwardly extended to determine all candidate solutions which then have to be compared to determine the global solution.
+If it fails, then our algorithm can be straightforwardly extended to determine all candidate solutions, which then have to be compared to determine the global solution.
 In particular, all solution candidates must satisfy \Cref{lem:ded}.} The first part of the assumption implies that the doing arm is sufficiently attractive to consider it a valuable arm beyond the Hail Mary period.

 The interpretation of the second part of the assumption is somewhat more subtle.
 Note first that condition (ii) is only relevant if progress on the thinking arm is expected to arrive faster than a solution on the doing arm conditional on the doing arm being good.
-In such a case, the condition ensures that $q(\tau)$ is monotonic by requiring that the curvature of the arms' values is sufficiently regular.
+In such a case, the condition ensures that $\hat{q}(\tau)$ is monotonic on the relevant part by requiring that the curvature of the arms' values is sufficiently regular.